Introduction of EBC Trek

 Acute Mountain Sickness & Preventive Measures

-Acute Mountain Sickness (AMS) is not a regular situation, it only occurs when your body is not able to adjust to the high altitude climate and environment.
-So, the sickness differs from person to person according to the age of people, health status, physical fitness, and experience of hiking at high altitudes.
-In Everest Base Camp Trek, many people feel the symptoms of AMS.
+Acute Mountain Sickness (AMS) is not a regular situation, it only occurs when your body is not able to adjust to the high-altitude climate and environment.
+So, the sickness differs from person to person according to age of people, health status, physical fitness, and experience of hiking at high altitudes.
+In EBC Trek, many people feel the symptoms of AMS.
 If the symptoms of the illness are not taken care of properly, the situation can even turn critical.
-That’s why we always suggest travelers to trek with guides and local travel agencies.
+That’s why we always suggest travelers trek with guides and local travel agencies.

 Some Common Symptoms of AMS

-- Headache ( both side and one side of the head)
+- Headache ( both sides and one side of the head)

 - Loss of appetite